 - The boards should be straight and of equal thickness.
 This can be tested by laying a few boards out on the floor.
 They should fit together perfectly and be of equal thickness.

 - Make sure that UV protection has been applied.
-This prevents bright lighting and the sun from making the wood take on a yellow colour over time.
-There will always be a degree of discolouration, however the impact will be more without the UV coating.
+This prevents bright lighting and the sun from making the wood take on a yellow color over time.
+There will always be a degree of discoloration, however, the impact will be more without the UV coating.
 Especially in pale wood.

-- Consistent colour.
+- Consistent color.
 This can be checked by selecting several boards from the same box to ensure consistency.
 It’s also advisable that you open a second box to check consistency with the first.

 - Make sure that a quality cutting method has been used during production.
 Dry sawn is generally accepted as the proffered method.
 It offers a better quality of board over other methods of cutting.